 Already registered?
 Now it’s time to get involved!
-The Western District has a long history of providing exciting student opportunities at annual meetings.
+The Western and Mountain Districts have a long history of providing exciting student opportunities at annual meetings.
 Student events are scheduled throughout the conference, so make sure you don’t miss anything!

 Description: The MiteY Race is modeled after the hit television series “The Amazing Race” where teams follow clues and complete challenging but fun tasks to race for first place!
 Students can register in teams of two (limit two per school) before June 1st.
 Registration fees for the MiteY Race support the Richard T. Romer Student Endowment Fund.

 More Info: For more information or to register, please visit https://westernite.org/endowment-fund/mitey-race-2020/.

 James H. Kell Student Design Competition

 Date/Time: Sunday, June 28th, 12:00 – 5:00 PM

 Description: All students are invited to participate in this mystery design challenge created by your peers!
 Students will compete in a team design challenge for prize money.
 No registration necessary.
 Teams will be formed on the day of the challenge and consist of students from different schools and ITE districts.
 Participation and placement will help earn points for your school towards winning the Student Chapter Annual Meeting Award!

 Get Acquainted Social/Fundraiser for the Student Endowment Fund